Tokyo — 4-day itinerary

 Shibuya

-Tip: Tablet menu has English.
-Expect 15–20 min wait at peak — sign up at the kiosk and grab a drink.
+Tip: Tablet menu is in English.
+Expect 15–20 min wait at peak; check in at the kiosk and grab a drink at the basement bar.
+Sundays 6–7pm is the worst slot.

 Day 2